EliasNimlandLind/xp-toolset/README.md

 7. Click on each file seperately.

 ## TODO

-- Extend build script to include executable files to all files by converting .bat files to .ps1.
+- Extend installers to create all necessary paths.